hzhang17/ANLY502-Project/README.md

 	* Spark: Manipulate data frames and feature engineering.
 	* SQL (Spark SQL): Find open, close min, max prices of stocks.
 	* EMR: Make massive data process and manipulation possible and fast.
-	* S3: Store data
+	* S3: Store data.
 	* Python Packages for data analysis and modeling: Numpy, Pandas, Tensowflow, XGBoost, matplotlib, datetime, stldecompose.

 * Models:
 	* Recurrent Neural Network: We used recurrent neural networks to predict close prices of stocks.
 Inputs of the model are open prices, min prices, and max prices of each stock We split the data into three parts: 80% as the training set, 10% as the validation set, and 10% as the test set.
-	* XGBoost Regressor: We use XBG regression to train the data.
+	* XGBoost Regressor: We use XGB regression to train the data.
 Inputs of the model are some financial indicators, including various moving averages and moving average convergence divergence signals.
 We split the data into three parts: 80% as the training set, 10% as the validation set, and 10% as the test set.
 	* Since we encountered technical difficulties when implementing models on EMR, we decided to run models in our local machine, as suggested by Prof. Vaisman.